 Further, the Ahmedabad Municipal Corporation issues a specified bond called as the "City Bond" which is tax-free.
-The City Bond has been issued 3 times in 1998, 2002 and 2004 with assured returns of 14.00 %, 9.00 % and 6.85 % respectively.
+The City Bond has been issued 3 times in 1998, 2002 and 2004, with assured returns of 14.00 %, 9.00 % and 6.85 % respectively.

-In Madhya Pradesh, the Octroi Tax was abolished in 2001, but the Indore Municipal Corporation received a specific State Transfer as "Octroi Compensation Transfer" from the State Government as well as has been receiving general State Transfer thereafter.
-Therefore, it seems that the Indore Municipal Corporation is keeping the same financial scale with that in the time when the Octroi Tax was still in force.
+In Madhya Pradesh, the Octroi Tax was abolished in 2001, but the Indore Municipal Corporation received a specified "Octroi Compensation Transfer" from the State Government as well as has been